plenigo/plenigo.github.io/pages/sdks/php/includes/web_page_snippets.md

 permalink: /web_page_snippets_php
 ---

-### Integrate your site with predefined views of your plenigo customers
+### Integrate your site with predefined views of your Frisbii Media customers

-Handling login and users in plenigo is easy but sometimes can be bothersome for users to edit their profile in a site that's not yours.
-With snippets we can help you achieve that "white label" experience, so they can interact with plenigo without leaving your site.
+Handling login and users in Frisbii Media is easy but sometimes can be bothersome for users to edit their profile in a site that's not yours.
+With snippets we can help you achieve that "white label" experience, so they can interact with Frisbii Media without leaving your site.

 This is the list of snippets available so far: